 Exponential Backoff Algorithm

-Used to adjust TCP timeout values on the fly so that network devices do not continue to timeout sending data over saturated links.
+Used to adjust TCP timeout values on the fly so that network devices don't continue to timeout sending data over saturated links.

 A threat action whereby sensitive data is directly released to an unauthorized entity.

 A pop-up dialog that simplifies creating expressions by allowing you to make selections from menus and other pop-up dialogs.

 A more powerful form of standard ACLs on Cisco routers.
 They can make filtering decisions based on IP addresses (source or destination), Ports (source or destination), protocols, and whether a session is established.

 External databases that ISE accesses to perform credential and authentication validations for internal and external users (as defined by you within a policy).

 A user defined in an external identity source.